Cross-Correlation Forecast of CSST Spectroscopic Galaxy and MeerKAT Neutral Hydrogen Intensity Mapping Surveys: foreground removal

 \section{foreground removal}

-The signal extraction of HI intensity mapping highly relies on foreground removal efficiency.
-Theoretically, cross-correlation with other tracers (e.g. galaxies and other emission lines) could be a good way to extract the HI signal and reduce the effects of foregrounds and system noise, since the foregrounds and instrumental noise of different wavebands in different surveys should be uncorrelated.
+The signal extraction of H\textsc{i} intensity mapping highly relies on foreground removal efficiency.
+Theoretically, cross-correlation with other tracers (e.g. galaxies and other emission lines) could be a good way to extract the H\textsc{i} signal and reduce the effects of foregrounds and system noise, since the foregrounds and instrumental noise of different wave bands in different surveys should be uncorrelated.
 However, it is found that it will be problematic if directly cross-correlating the raw intensity map with other surveys.
-In Figure~\ref{fig:cross-correlation_about_foreground}, we show the results of our mock MeerKAT HI raw (blue data points) and signal (red data points) maps cross-correlate with the mock CSST spectrographic galaxy map.
-We can see that the effect of foreground contamination is still too huge to extract correct cosmological information, that there is large deviation at all scales between the two curves.
+In Figure~\ref{fig:cross-correlation_about_foreground}, we show the results of our mock MeerKAT H\textsc{i} raw (blue data points) and signal (red data points) maps cross-correlated with the mock CSST spectrographic galaxy map.
+We can see that the effect of foreground contamination is still too huge to extract correct cosmological information, as there is large deviation at all scales between the two curves.
 This indicates that extra foreground removal methods should be performed before cross-correlation.

-Many methods of foreground removal has been discussed in previous works.
-These include blind foreground subtraction algorithm, such as Principal Component Analysis and Singular Value Decomposition (PCA and SVD)\citep{PCA1,PCA2,PCA-SVD,SVD}, Independent Component Analysis (ICA)\citep{ICA}, correlated component analysis (CCA)\citep{CCA}, extend ICA \citep{extend_ICA} and FASTICA \citep{FASTICA}, non-parametric Bayesian method, like Gaussian Progress Regression (GPR) \citep{GPR1,GPR2}, and methods assuming some physical properties of the foregrounds, such as polynomial/parametric-fitting \citep{fitting1,fitting2}.
-Here we use PCA/SVD algorithm to perform the foreground removal.
-Since the PCA method is based on identifying different correlations of corresponding components in the frequency domain, in principle, this method can distinguish the foregrounds from the HI signal by their different frequency smoothness.
+Many methods of foreground removal have been discussed in previous works.
+These include blind foreground subtraction algorithms, such as PCA and Singular Value Decomposition (SVD)\citep{PCA1,PCA2,PCA-SVD,SVD}, ICA\citep{ICA}, correlated component analysis (CCA)\citep{CCA}, extended ICA \citep{extend_ICA} and FASTICA \citep{FASTICA}, non-parametric Bayesian methods, like Gaussian Progress Regression (GPR) \citep{GPR1,GPR2}, and methods assuming some physical properties of the foregrounds, such as polynomial/parametric-fitting \citep{fitting2,fitting1}.
+Here we use the PCA/SVD algorithm to perform foreground removal.
+Since the PCA method is based on identifying different correlations of corresponding components in the frequency domain, in principle, this method can distinguish the foregrounds from the H\textsc{i} signal by their different frequency smoothness.
 Besides, PCA does not require much knowledge about the models of data components, which is suitable in our case.
-On the other hand, SVD is a similar method applied on data matrix, which can obtain similar result as PCA but with fewer calculation steps.
+On the other hand, SVD is a similar method that can be applied on a data matrix, which can obtain similar results as PCA but with fewer calculation steps.

 To apply our foreground removal procedure, first we transform the simulation result into data matrix $X$ with dimensions $N_{\nu}\times N_{\rm p}$.
 Here $N_{\nu}$ is the number of frequency channels, and $N_{\rm p}$ is the number of pixels in a frequency channel of the intensity map.
 Then SVD can decompose the data matrix $X$ in the form